Dark Energy Survey: DESI-Independent Angular BAO Measurement: Cosmological constraints

 \subsubsection{Impact of DES SN-Dovekie}

 In the right panel of \autoref{fig:w0wa}, we show the constraints in the $(w_0, w_a)$ plane when using SN-Dovekie (purple) compared to the baseline DES Y5 SN (green).
-We see that the contours shift towards \lcdm.
+We see that the contours shift toward \lcdm.

 \autoref{tab:chi2_summary_Dovekie} shows the analogous results to \autoref{tab:chi2_summary} ($\Delta\chi^2$ and $N_{\sigma}$) but using SN-Dovekie instead of DES Y5 SN.
 Compared to the results shown in \autoref{tab:chi2_summary}, we see that using SN-Dovekie significantly alleviates the tension with \lcdm, consistent with the visual inspection of the right panel of \autoref{fig:w0wa}.
 For the combinations with DESI DR1, $N_\sigma$ decreases by about $0.8\sigma$, and for the combinations with DESI DR2, by about $0.9\sigma$.